mjasnowski/helloworld-react/README.md

 3) This is also a test of packaging and committing to GIT

-4) This is the src of the built project, not including package.json, webpack.config.js and node_modules.
+4) This is the src of the built project, including package.json, webpack.config.js and .bablerc files (node_modules excluded, see package.json) for all packages required)